Golf Tutorials

 • The team with the most points after six holes wins that match.

-• For example, if Team A & B win 3 holes, Team C wins 1 hole, and 2 holes are tied, team A & B wins the match with a score of "3 & 1".
+• For example, if Team A &, B win 3 holes, Team C wins 1 hole, and 2 holes are tied, Team A &, B wins the match with a score of "3 &, 1".

 When it comes to betting, the easiest method is to assign a value to each of the three matches.
 A common, friendly bet might be $5 or $10 per six-hole match.

 The payout is straightforward.
 If a player loses the 2-vs-1 match, they pay out to both winners.
-Using our $5 example:

-• If A & B beat C in the first match, C pays $5 to A and $5 to B.
+• If A &, B beat C in the first match, C pays $5 to A and $5 to B.

-• - If C were to beat A & B, both A and B would each pay $5 to C.
+• If C were to beat A &, B, both A and B would each pay $5 to C.

 At the end of the round, each player simply settles up based on their individual wins and losses over the three matches.
 One player might win one match and lose two, another might win two and lose one, etc.